Diseases & Conditions : The Child Having Surgery

 When to return for a follow-up appointment

-If your child will need to take medications at home, a prescription will be provided for you to fill at the local pharmacy of your choice.
+If your child will need to take medicines at home, a prescription will be provided for you to fill at the local pharmacy of your choice.